 Kopy Goldfields' currency risk comprises transaction risk and translation risk.
 Transaction risk is the risk of an impact on the Company's earnings and cash flow due to the value of flows in foreign currencies changing in the event of changes in exchange rates.
 Translation risk consists of assets in foreign subsidiaries less liabilities, which constitutes a net investment in foreign currency that on consolidation gives rise to a translation difference.
 The major portion of the Company's expenditure is conducted in RUB while the price of gold sales is tied to the USD.
+The cost of some supplies also depends on the USD.
 The Company is thereby affected by changes in exchange rates with regard to the operational transaction exposure.
 This risk is not hedged as of the date of the Annual Report.
 An adverse effect on the operational transaction exposure may have a material adverse impact on the Company's operations, financial position and earnings.